benlansdell/dualbci/readme.txt

 Version history
 ===============

+0.3 -- Can now:

+-Compute Granger causality for a recording
+-Estimate a range of intentional and non-intentional GLMs -Use raised cosine basis vectors for spike history filters -Added concept of experiment stuctures, allowing the study of entire year's worth of recordings with createExperiment, setupExperiment and runExperiment functions

+0.2 -- Updated to include code to run LN model, and a basic version of a GLM model

 0.1 -- contains a whole bunch of functions to compute correlation (corr_*.m) bw firing rate and torque (cursor) position/vel/accel.
 Not needed, as superseded by correlation_nev.m.
 Will be dropped from future versions.